Alan Bewell

 The book contains nine chapters which combine aspects of colonial botanic history with an examination of its influence on English Romantic authors.
 The first five chapters each have a different geographical focus which starts with the English landscape and moves to the Caribbean, Australia, and Southeast America.
 The final four chapters concentrate on individual authors, works, and people including John Clare’s poetic botany, Darwin’s development of the theory of evolution (Bewell argues that reading Lyell in a colonial context changed Darwin’s thinking from being about “ecologies in place” to “ecologies in motion”), and Mary Shelley’s Frankenstein.
 In these final chapters, it is refreshing to find nature being reinserted into Romantic scholarship in an intelligent fashion that understands the complex intersections of biology and culture during the period.

-The book’s opening chapter explores the economic power behind botanical gardens, as clearing houses for colonial natures and the exotics trade, alongside Erasmus Darwin’s poem ‘The Botanic Garden’.
-According to Bewell, this poem “presents in the clearest terms this new idea of a modern cosmopolitan nature, whose characters would be determined by science and the market place, not by origins” (p.
-78).
+The book’s opening chapter explores the economic power behind botanical gardens, as clearing houses for colonial natures and the exotics trade, alongside Erasmus Darwin’s poetry which, according to Bewell, clearly presents the idea of a modern cosmopolitan nature characterized by the marketplace and science rather than origin.

 It is in the second chapter that the book’s primary theoretical focus comes into play.
 Contrasting Jamaica Kincaid’s writings about her experience of nature in the Caribbean with the experience of lieutenant governor’s consort Maria Skinner Nugent, Bewell is able to argue that “the genius of hybrid Britain, unlike that of England, was not rooted in place, like a genius loci, but instead resided in a genius translation” (p.
 95).
 Bewell draws on the concept of translation as a central theory throughout the volume.
 His use of the term, which originally incorporated the idea of both movement and change, makes it clear that colonial botany was not simply a transfer of plants into new environments, but that this was an all-encompassing process of translation.
 This is the unifying thread in the book, which is otherwise a tour de force through colonial geography, scientific personalities, and literature.